Gnakman/gnakman.github.io/content/projects/GR1/index.md

 ---

 #### Background
 I was involved with the early development of Genesis Hypercar GR1.
 Working with the Genesis design studio in Irvine I was able to guide the designers to consider the aerodynamic balance and the efficiency of the vehicle.
+I cannot document every detail of the work, but I will write a few points about these hypercars using publically available images.